Areas of Expertise/Research

 North Academic Center

 Keith Gandal is Professor of English at City College of New York, with a joint appointment in American Literature and Creative Writing.
 He received his Ph.D. from University of California, Berkeley.
 He is the author of six books: four scholarly monographs and a novel.
 His research has so far focused on two areas of American studies: literature and poverty, and literature and war.
-His new area of inquiry is the history and literature of modern medicine and illness.
+His third area of inquiry is the history and literature of modern medicine and illness.

 — The Virtues of the Vicious: Jacob Riis, Stephen Crane and the Spectacle of the Slum (Oxford UP, 1997)